lillux/lillux/README.md

 ## Hi there 👋

-I am Calogero, but mostly known as Lillo.
+I am Calogero, friendly known as Lillo.

 ### Dentist
 I am a ***Dentist*** and a ***Dental Technician***, with strong experience in *medical images processing* and *medical modeling*.